Pidgety/Pidgety/README.md

 enjoyed problem-solving and find myself fully absorbed by the challenges involved in programming.

-I'm nearing the end a 16-week Software Engineering bootcamp, with a focus on Python, and my repositories include some of the projects I have completed as part of this.
+I have recently finished a 16-week Software Engineering bootcamp, with a focus on Python, and my repositories include some of the projects I completed as part of this.